 Update (1/14/17): Yet another CD from Forgotten Records that features the music of Florent Schmitt has now been released.
 It is a disk (Forgotten Records FR 37LD) of newly recorded selections (2016) that features French organ music performed by Guillaume Le Dréau, principal organist at Rennes Cathedral.

 Schmitt’s Marche nuptiale, Op.
 108 is included, along with organ works by Claude Delvincourt, Jean Roger-Ducasse and Maurice Emmanuel.
-In addition, Le Dréau’s own organ transcriptions of orchestral works by Gabriel Fauré (Pénélope) and Henri Rabaud (La Procession nocturne) are included.
+In addition, Le Dréau’s own organ transcriptions of orchestral works by Gabriel Fauré (Pénélope) and Henri Rabaud (La Procession nocturne) are on the recording.

 Update (7/13/17): The latest release featuring the music of Florent Schmitt now makes an even dozen recordings in the Forgotten Records catalogue.
 It is a disk (Forgotten Records FR 1346) that showcases the artistry of the conductor Albert Wolff in recordings he made in 1931 and 1932 with the Orchestre Lamoureux.

 The three musical selections, painstakingly digitized from the 78-rpm record collection of Claude Fihman, include Vincent d’Indy’s Symphonie cevanole (with pianist Jean-Marie Darré), Roussel’s Symphony No. 3, and Florent Schmitt’s Rapsodie viennoise, Op.
 53, No. 3.